SpectraL519/cpp-ap-demo/power_calculator/README.md

 #### The project defines:

-* The [power file](power.cpp) - the entry point of the program.
+* The [power source file](power.cpp) - the entry point of the program.
 Here you include the `ap/argument_parser.hpp` header file and define the parser's configuration, as well as the program's logic.

 <br />